 - Drink water before meals–Make a habit of drinking one glass of water before each meal.
-It is a simple way to increase the amount of water you drink and have you feeling fuller, longer.
-Also, sometimes your body may mistake feelings of thirst for hunger and drinking water before the meal will let you know the difference.
+It is a simple way to increase the amount of water you drink and have you feel fuller and longer.
+Also, sometimes your body may mistake feelings of thirst for hunger, and drinking water before the meal will let you know the difference.

 - Eat more foods with high water content–Fruits and vegetables are high in water content.
 Lettuce, cabbage, watermelon, cantaloupe, and zucchini are all high in their water content.
 Besides its water content, these fruits and vegetables are significant contributors to your overall health.
 It packs them with vitamins, minerals, and antioxidants.